MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts.md

 ### Illustration

-The user is at point A. Looking around, there are a number of good visible reference features, so the head tracking quality is excellent, and any holograms placed will stay put.
+The user is at point A. Looking around, there are many good visible reference features, so the head tracking quality is excellent, and any holograms placed will stay put.

-The user then walks 10 meters in physical space to point B. But tracking in transit has lower fidelity, so as a result, after the user reaches point B, the device registers that it has traveled only nine meters.
-This is a large even amount for illustration, but it's consistent with the device specifications which allow a +-10% distance error in such a case.
+The user then walks 10 meters in physical space to point B. But tracking in transit has lower fidelity, so as a result, after the user reaches point B, the device registers that it has traveled only 9 meters.
+This is a large even amount for illustration, but it's consistent with the device specifications, which allow a +-10% distance error in such a case.

 As the device looks around at point B, good visible features are recorded.
 Tracking and stability of holograms at point B is excellent, too.

 While the user is at a particular point, things around that point look great.
 But there's an inconsistency.
 The 10 meters between points A and B in physical space are only 9 meters in virtual space.
 That's often referred to as "the scale problem", although "the distance problem" might be more accurate.
 We'll look into that problem soon.

-Back to our scenario: for the next action, the user walks back to point A. This time the tracking errors make the 10 meter walk from B to A in physical space add up to 10.5 meters in virtual space.
+Back to our scenario: for the next action, the user walks back to point A. This time the tracking errors make the 10-meter walk from B to A in physical space add up to 10.5 meters in virtual space.
 That means that the full walk from A to B to A adds up to a net distance of 1.5 meters, when it should be 0.0 meters.
 This is an obvious problem.
 A hologram placed at point A before the walk will now appear 1.5 meters away from point A.

 This is where spatial anchors can help.
 After walking to B and back, the system recognizes that it's back at point A, yet the head's Unity coordinates have changed by 1.5 meters.
 But if the hologram at point A has a spatial anchor attached, the spatial anchor can think "I'm at point A, the head is at point A, but my coordinates differ from the head's coordinates by 1.5 meters.
 I'll just change my coordinates by 1.5 meters so that we're in agreement again."
 And a spatial anchor at point C, a meter to the left of the user, is going through the same process.
 In essence, the spatial anchor constantly redefines where point A is in Unity space so that the head's coordinates are always right.
-And each spatial anchor does this independently for its place in the physical world.
+And each spatial anchor does this adjustment independently for its place in the physical world.

 ## World Locking Tools for Unity